Best Beard Trimmer

 The Wahl Peanut Corded is built for professional barbers as a smaller option for tighter trimming tasks.
-At home, it is exactly the sort of "overkill" a handy, practical user might be looking for.
+At home, it is exactly the sort a handy, practical user might be looking for.
 Batteries require charging, short-term replacing, and/or will wear out over long use.
 Many hair trimmers have hardware that will last decades but batteries that will give out in years.

 The Wahl Peanut has primary mechanisms proven, in barbershop use, to cut more hair than a single man could do in many lifetimes.
 A barber might cut more hair in a week than a man might ever do at home.
 This Peanut is overbuilt for home use and just right for professional use.
-Some basic cleaning and maintenance, the occasional readily available replacement parts, and plugging it in when you need is all that is required for what will probably be a lifetime of beard trimming function.
+Some basic cleaning and maintenance, the occasional readily available replacement parts, and plugging it in when you need is all that is required for what will probably be a lifetime of beard-trimming function.

 The Braun 5544 is the trimmer we recommend for those that do their grooming in the shower (and those that have plumbing systems that support this).
 It is waterproof and otherwise fairly comprehensive in its feature set.
 There is a wide head with guards, a narrow close trimming head, an electric razor, and a rotary nose/ear hair trimmer.

 Not everyone needs or wants to groom in the shower.
-If you don't, the Braun is still an okay choice but the other award winners might serve your needs better.
+If you don't, the Braun is still an okay choice, but the other award winners might serve your needs better.
+If you are performing sophisticated home haircuts or beard grooming, you might want the option to switch frequently and easily between millimeter increments.
 Most of the Braun's guards are the adjustable variety.
-If you are performing sophisticated home haircuts or beard grooming, you might want the option to switch frequently and easily between millimeter increments.
 However, most know what length they want and will use that length.
 Dedicated guards are less fiddly and more reliable for what we've found to be typical male grooming.